Standardized Testing

 Overview

 Students are responsible for submitting their test scores to colleges.
 We recommend that students do not elect to have test scores sent automatically to colleges.
 Waiting allows students to control the submission of official score reports.
-Many colleges now allow students to self-report their scores in their application or with a screenshot of the score report.
-Other colleges will require official reports from the College Board and ACT websites.
+Many colleges now allow students to self-report their scores in their application.
+Other colleges will require official reports from the College Board and ACT.
 Students should read the testing section on the admission page of each college to determine how to proceed.

 Test Name